DevExpress/devextreme-documentation/api-reference/10 UI Components/dxDiagram/1 Configuration/nodes/containerChildrenExpr.md

 The current node's data object.

 ---
-This option is in effect for `"verticalContainer"` or `"horizontalContainer"` nodes.
+This property is in effect for `"verticalContainer"` or `"horizontalContainer"` nodes.

-You can also use the [containerKeyExpr](/api-reference/10%20UI%20Widgets/dxDiagram/1%20Configuration/nodes/containerKeyExpr.md '/Documentation/ApiReference/UI_Components/dxDiagram/Configuration/nodes/#containerKeyExpr') option to provide a container's content.
+You can also use the [containerKeyExpr](/api-reference/10%20UI%20Widgets/dxDiagram/1%20Configuration/nodes/containerKeyExpr.md '/Documentation/ApiReference/UI_Components/dxDiagram/Configuration/nodes/#containerKeyExpr') property to provide a container's content.

     <!-- tab: index.js -->